bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

 framework searches different paths for model files in the following
 order:

-1. If defined, the paths provided in the global `modelpaths` parameter are searched first.
+1. If defined, the paths provided in the global `model_paths` parameter are searched first.
 Files are read and parsed directly.
 If the path is a directory, all files in the directory are added (without recursing into subdirectories).